Soda Butte Creek: Angling

 Soda Butte Creek is a popular angling destination for fly fisherman.
 It holds brook trout in it upper reaches, mostly cutthroat trout and a few rainbow trout in its lower section.
 Because of spring runoff, the creek is generally not fishable until mid-July.
 The National Park Service has made frequent changes to the regulations for the Lamar drainage, including Soda Butte, and in 2018 has made significant new changes.
 Anglers are now required to kill all non-native fish, including rainbow trout, brook trout, and identifiable rainbow/cutthroat hybrids throughout the Lamar drainage, including all of Soda Butte.
 On page 14 of the 2018 regulations they still say that if it has a red slash put it back, but that is clearly superseded by the region specific requirement that if a fish landed in the Lamar drainage is clearly identifiable as a hybrid then it must be killed, even if it has a red slash, with the caveat that "if you don't know, let it go."
 Another significant change to the Park-wide fishing regulations is that felt soles are no longer permitted on waders.
 Other Park-wide regulations, that continue from previous years, are that barbed hooks, lead weights, lead split shot, and live bait are banned.

+Climate

 Wolves

 A wolf pack re-introduced in 1995 was called the Soda Butte Pack.
 It was later renamed the Yellowstone Delta Pack in 2000 after all the originals members of the pack died.